Four reasons you’re tired of Zoom calls — and what to do about it

 It’s been nearly a year since he first experienced that video call-induced exhaustion — an early glimpse of what millions of others may have faced since beginning to work remotely.
 Now he’s published a paper outlining why video chats may exact such a mental toll, and suggesting how you can reduce fatigue.

-“There was a transformation in that we went from rarely video-conferencing to video-conferencing very frequently and without really knowing the parameters of what the costs and the benefits are and how to really think about that,” said Bailenson in an interview.
-He is a professor and founding director of Stanford University’s Virtual Human Interaction Lab.
+“There was a transformation in that we went from rarely videoconferencing to videoconferencing very frequently and without really knowing the parameters of what the costs and the benefits are and how to really think about that,” said Bailenson in an interview.
+He is a professor and the founding director of Stanford University’s Virtual Human Interaction Lab.

-The peer-reviewed article, published last month in the American Psychological Association’s Technology Mind and Behavior journal, draws on existing academic theory and research and says there are four possible reasons for so-called “Zoom fatigue.”
-The paper, Bailenson writes, should not be perceived as “indicting” Zoom or other video conferencing platforms.
+The peer-reviewed article was published last month in the American Psychological Association’s Technology Mind and Behavior journal.
+It draws on existing academic theory and research and says there are four possible reasons for “Zoom fatigue.”
+The paper, Bailenson writes, should not be perceived as “indicting” Zoom or other videoconferencing platforms.

 “I am a huge fan of what Zoom has done,” he said.
 “I just think asking yourself, ‘Do I really need to be on video for this?’ is a nice way to approach a moderation strategy toward your media day.”